modbas/mad76/doc/teachmad76io/teachmad76io.md

     -   RPi controls MCP42010 by Serial-Peripheral-Interface (SPI)

-    -   MCP42010s are daisy-changed by SPI
+    -   MCP42010s are daisy-chained by SPI

 Digital I/O of Raspberry Pi [rpi-io]
 ---------------------------